bangbingsyb/splitio-sample-app/README.md

 Two metrics are created to evaluation the impact of the feature flags

+The metric `survey_score` evaluates the average score per user with the desired impact as `increase`.

 ![survey score metric definition](images/metrics_survey_score.png)

+The metric `survey_participation` evaluates the count of the events (the number of survey participations) per user with the desired impact also as `increase`.

 ![survey participation metric definition](images/metrics_survey_participation.png)